aarthi-mohan/genMARK/README.md

 Snakemake based pipeline to perform WGS joint-calling, annotation, and GWAS for the genMARK project.
+Pipeline takes GVCFs as inputs; does not perform mapping, individual variant calling (haplotyper).

 Input: TSV file with sampleID, path to GVCF files